weuritz8u/dev-envirment/README.md

 content of the `gitignore.template` and add it to your `.gitignore` file

 ## Contributing

-*feel free to contribute*
+*feel free to contribute and your tools and scripts :)*

 <h3 id="license_mit">LICENSE: MIT</h3>

 BUT:

-**THIS IS ONLY IMPORTANT FOR REPUBLISHING, NO CREDIT NEEDED FOR JUST USING AND DEVELEPING WITH THIS TOOL!!!**
+***THIS IS ONLY IMPORTANT FOR REPUBLISHING, NO CREDIT NEEDED FOR JUST USING AND DEVELEPING WITH THIS TOOL!!!***